gtondapu/MyCompiledPrograms/README.md

-These are the programs I executed for my practice.
+These are the programs executed for my practice.